Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 <!--TO DO: add image-->
 <img src="../assets/devices/moddable-four.png">

-Moddable Four is a low-power, bluetooth development board that makes it easy for developers to experiment with the Moddable SDK.
+Moddable Four is a low-power, Bluetooth LE development board that makes it easy for developers to experiment with the Moddable SDK.
 It is available to purchase on the [Moddable website](http://www.moddable.com/purchase).

 <a id="components"></a>
 ### Components